 I am a natural resource and environmental economist working predominantly on applied research at the interface between agriculture and the environment.
-The majority of my research is motivated by science-based decision making and public policy, and is interdisciplinary in nature.
+The majority of my research is motivated by science-based decision making and public policy, and is often interdisciplinary in nature.
 I have a strong interest in the economics of climate change, ecosystem services, information economics, choice modeling and economic management of spatial-dynamic processes in the environment.

 New reports published in 2021: